QuantEcon/lecture-julia.myst/_sources/tools_and_techniques/numerical_linear_algebra.md

 A few points:
 - This creates an inplace function, `calculate_results!`, which modifies the results given a value and parameters.
-- Within the function, it attemmpts to use inplace versions of the operations where possible, which can help cut down on other allocations
+- Within the function, it attempts to use inplace versions of the operations where possible, which can help cut down on other allocations
 - The iteration simply goes through a list of values, calls the `calculate_results!` and then checks how the `results.x` has changed with a norm.
-- Finally, the iteration copys the new results into the previous ones.
+- Finally, the iteration copies the new results into the previous ones.
 This ensure that only a single copy is required for comparison.

 This approach can be very helpful for large matrices and arrays, but should be used judiciously and only after {doc}`profiling<../software_engineering/need_for_speed>`  .
+-->

 ## Exercises